 Unfortunately, this practice has become all too commonplace.
 I estimate that 80%--90% of magazine editors do not bother responding to query letters.

-A sad state of affairs, and one that shows an editor's lack of respect for the writers who make the effort to research and pitch them articles.
-This lack of professional courtesy has been the norm since I started writing in 2007.
+It's a sad state of affairs, and one that shows an editor's lack of respect for the writers who make the effort to research and pitch them articles.
+This lack of professional courtesy has been the norm since I started writing in 2007 (and probably long before that.)
 So I thought this was the norm, and didn’t let it bother me.

 There are two things that come to mind regarding unresponsive magazine editors: